Claudia Ciesla: Early life

 Ciesla was born in Wodzisław Śląski, Katowice Voivodeship, Polish People's Republic (now Silesian Voivodeship, Republic of Poland).
 Her father is a clinical psychologist and is of Polish Jewish descent and her mother is an architect and is of German Jewish descent.

+Raised as a Jew, Ciesla converted to Hinduism in 2009.

 Career

 Modelling and acting career

-Ciesla started modeling at the age of 15 working for shows involved in fashion and dancing.
+Ciesla started modeling at the age of 15, working for shows involved in fashion and dancing.

-In March 2006, Ciesla won a subscribers poll on the internet websites of Auto Bild, Bild, Sat.1, T-Online and Kabeleins to give her first place as Germany's Super Girl 2006.
-In November 2007 she told in an interview, that she plans after her modelling career to become a tax consultant.
+In March 2006, Ciesla won a subscribers' poll on the websites of Auto Bild, Bild, Sat.1, T-Online and Kabeleins, naming her as Germany's Super Girl 2006.
+In November 2007, she said in an interview that she plans to become a tax consultant after her modelling career was finished.

-In the touristic season of 2007–2008, Ciesla was representing the snowrichest tourist Ski-Village in the World, Damüls, Austria, as the Snow Queen 2008 and was showing up for various events, promotional appearances and photo shoots for magazines, advertising and brochures including a cover shoot for the magazine “MOTOR-Freizeit and TRENDS“ in Austria.
+In the tourist season of 2007–2008, Ciesla represented the tourist ski-village Damüls, the "snowiest village in the world", as the Snow Queen 2008 and appeared at various events, promotionals and photo shoots for magazines, adverts and brochures, including a cover shoot for the magazine "MOTOR-Freizeit and TRENDS" in Austria.

-In 2007, and again in 2008, she appeared on the German Internet soap opera Beach House, playing Daisy Vandenburg.
-The New Indian Express reported that Ciesla is acting in a Bollywood film Karma along with leads Carlucci Weyant, Alma Saraci as part of an international film crew to be filmed in India.
+In 2007 and 2008, she appeared on the German Internet soap opera Beach House, playing Daisy Vandenburg.
+In 2008, The New Indian Express reported that Ciesla would be acting in a Bollywood film Karma, as part of an international film crew including leads Carlucci Weyant and Alma Saraci, that would be filmed in India.
 Film Director M.S.
-Shahjahan mentioned in an interview that there will be more assignments for Ciesla in Bollywood.
+Shahjahan mentioned in an interview that there would be more assignments for Ciesla in Bollywood.

-In July 2008 Ciesla played "Claudia" in the Italian television sitcom Outsiders in Palermo, shot in Palermo.
+In July 2008, Ciesla played "Claudia" in the Italian television sitcom Outsiders in Palermo, shot in Palermo.

-She played the role of a German journalist in the film 10:10 (directed by "Arin Paul"), together with Soumitra Chatterjee.
+She also played the role of a German journalist in the film 10:10, directed by Arin Paul, together with Soumitra Chatterjee.

 Ciesla was the Brand Ambassador of the "Lovely Professional University".
 LPU also honoured her as a "New promising foreign face in India".
-She also visited Thapar University for promotion of her Punjabi film during their technical fest Aranya.
-On 26 November 2009, Ciesla was awarded the prestigious Karmaveer Puraskaar, which is iCONGO’s National People’s Award for Social Justice and Action, honouring concerned citizens who have led change.
+She also visited Thapar University for promotion of her Punjabi film, during their technical fest Aranya.
+On 26 November 2009, Ciesla was awarded the prestigious Karmaveer Puraskaar, which is iCONGO's National People's Award for Social Justice and Action, honouring concerned citizens who have led change.
 Past recipients of the Karmaveer Puraskar include Kajol, Alyque Padamsee, Rahul Bose, Remo Fernandes and M S Swaminathan.